-- Manual work as inferior to mental work
+- Manual work is inferior to mental work

 - Education to be a prerogative of upper castes alone

-“By education, I mean an overall, all around drawing out the best in child and man, in body, mind, and spirit,” Gandhi said.
-He wanted an education system in which education and labour are complementary and felt this move in turn would help in eliminating unnatural division between ‘haves’ and ‘have-nots’, rural-urban divide through equitable balances.
-The dignity of labour and skill-based learning were the hallmarks of the Gandhian approach.
+“By education, I mean an overall, all-around drawing out the best in child and man, in body, mind, and spirit,” Gandhi said.
+He wanted an education system in which education and labor are complementary and felt this move, in turn, would help in eliminating the unnatural division between ‘haves’ and ‘have-nots’, the rural-urban divide through equitable balances.
+The dignity of labor and skill-based learning were the hallmarks of the Gandhian approach.

 - Economically, poorna swaraj means full economic freedom for the toiling millions.

-Swaraj means vast organising ability, penetration into the villages solely for the services of the villagers; in other words, it means national education i.e., education of the masses.
-And in the Gandhian discourse, education of the masses means conscientization, mobilisation and empowerment, making people capable and determined to stand up to the powers that be.
+Swaraj means vast organizing ability, and penetration into the villages solely for the services of the villagers; in other words, it means national education i.e., education of the masses.
+In the Gandhian discourse, education of the masses means conscientization, mobilization, and empowerment, making people capable and determined to stand up to the powers that be.